nrkno/sofie-package-manager/README.md

 # Start the single-app (contains all apps)
 yarn start:single-app

+# Start the single-app in local-only mode, using packages from expectedPackages.json
+yarn start:single-app -- -- --watchFiles=true --noCore=true

 # (Windows only) Compile all apps into executables, and put into the deploy/ folder.
 yarn do:build-win32